 To fully understand Pennsylvania adultery laws, we must first understand what defines adultery.
 Adultery is when a married person is engaging in sexual relations with a person other than their spouse.
 If adultery is proven, the court will consider it when deciding whether to award spousal support or alimony to the cheating spouse.

 Now that we understand what adultery is and how it impacts divorce, it’s important to also know how Pennsylvania law views adultery.
 Read on to learn more.

 Is Adultery A Crime In Pennsylvania?

-In Pennsylvania, it is not a crime to commit adultery.
-However, there are many other real and significant ramifications that make adultery nearly just as serious as a crime.
-Adultery is still viewed as a civil matter for Pennsylvania divorce courts, and it is a heavily weighed factor in the divorce proceeding.
+Cheating in Pennsylvania is not a crime.
+But, there are many other real and significant ramifications that make adultery as serious as a crime.
+Adultery still counts as a civil matter for Pennsylvania divorce courts, and it is a heavily weighed factor in the divorce proceeding.

-In order for adultery to be considered as the fault ground for a divorce, the adultery, or sexual relations outside of marriage, must be proven.
-Such proof might include pictures, text or social media messages, phone call records, receipts for things like travel, dates and gifts, or even testimony from the individual with whom the adultery was committed.
+In order for the court to consider adultery as the fault ground for a divorce, the innocent spouse has to prove the the cheating.
+Such proof might include pictures, text, social media messages or phone call records.
+It can also include receipts for things like travel, dates and gifts, or even testimony from the adulterous partner.

-One very critical detail is that adultery will not hold up in the court as a ground for divorce if the so-called innocent spouse also committed adultery, or if the innocent spouse forgave the adultery by reconciling with the guilty spouse.
+A critical detail is that adultery will not hold up in the court as a ground for divorce if the so-called innocent spouse also committed adultery.
+Adultery won’t stand either if the innocent spouse forgave the cheating by reconciling with the guilty spouse.